McMatty/McMatty.github.io/_posts/2019-10-07-Attacking-with-nuget.md

 <pre>
     <code>
-    For .NET (including .NET Core), the Microsoft-supported mechanism for sharing code is NuGet,
-    <br/>which defines how packages for .NET are created, hosted, and consumed, and provides the tools for each of those roles.
+    For .NET (including .NET Core), the Microsoft-supported mechanism for sharing code is NuGet, which defines how packages for .NET are created, hosted, and consumed, and provides the tools for each of those roles.
     </code>
   </pre>
 </p>